ukiyoevega/ukiyoevega/_posts/2011-06-19-markdown grammar.md

 ---
 layout: post
-title:  Styles at a glance
+title:  markdown grammar
-category: jekyll
+categories: jekyll
-description: Simple is a beautiful but functional jekyll theme.
-The font-type setting looks really good when writers use CJK mixed with English.
+description: description here.
 ---

 Simple is a beautiful but functional jekyll theme.
 The font-type setting looks really good when writers use CJK mixed with English.